ParmarTarun/gittraining/README.md

 - Vinit

 ## Trainees
--Parmar Tarun
+- Parmar Tarun
--Parmar tarun (not with GUI)
+- Parmar tarun (not with GUI)